The shift-and-invert Arnoldi method for singular matrix pencils

-It is easily proved that there exists an algebraic set $\mathbb{S}\subset\mathbb{R}^{(n\times(n-k))^2}$, such that for any $V,W\in\mathbb{R}^{n\times(n-k)}\setminus\mathbb{S}$, the perturbed matrix pencil is regular and includes all regular eigenvalues.
-This observation led to numerical methods that solve the perturbed regular problem and then uses a test for selecting the regular eigenvalues.
-We show the properties of \eqref{eq:bordered} in Section~2.
-Important to mention is that the pencil is regular and that the pencil prescribed eigenvalues determined by $S_A-\lambda S_B$ and $T_A - \lambda T_B$, can be freely chosen.
-The other eigenvalues are spurious and can be detected by a simple test.
-See Section~2.
+where $\matW_\perp,\matV\perp\in\mathbb{C}^{n\times k}$ are random orthogonal matrices.
+It is proved that, for generic $\matW,\matV,T_A,T_B,S_A,S_B,\matW_\perp,\matV_\perp$, the perturbed pencil \eqref{eq:perturbed}, the augmented pencil \eqref{eq:augmented}, and the projected pencil \eqref{eq:projected} are regular and include all regular eigenvalues of the original pencil $A-\lambda B$ \cite{Hochstenbach2019}.
+We do not consider the perturbed pencil any further, because we did not experience an advantage.
+Important to mention is that the pencils \eqref{eq:perturbed} and \eqref{eq:augmented} include prescribed eigenvalues determined by $T_A - \lambda T_B$ (and $S_A-\lambda S_B$), that can be freely chosen.

-In this paper, we aim at solving large scale singular eigenvalue problems, for which the isolation of the singular part is often not feasible, or may destroy the sparse structure of matrices $A$ and $B$.
-There exist plenty of numerical methods for large scale regular eigenvalue problem \eqref{eq:GEP}.
-Here, we focus on the shift-and-invert Arnoldi method.
-For the singular generalized eigenvalue problem, there is no $\sigma\in\mathbb{C}$ so that $A-\sigma B$ is invertible and such problem is still a challenge.
-The approach consists of two components.
-First, we apply the shift-and-invert Arnoldi method to the bordered problem \eqref{eq:bordered}, with prescribed eigenvalues at infinity, since this is usually an unwanted eigenvalue.
-The (added) infinite eigenvalue has partial multiplicity one, and can therefore be eliminated using implicit restarting or a special inner product followed by a purification step \cite{Meerbergen1997}.
-The shift $\sigma$ in the shift-and-invert Arnoldi is set to zero to simplify notation.
-The use of dense $V$ and $W$ in the border should be avoided for large scale problems.
-We present a strategy using a rank revealing LU factorization of the bordered matrix that leads to sparse matrices.
-The side effect of the LU factorization is that a suitable $V$ and $W$ can be found as well, as well as the determination of the normal rank.
-That is, the LU factorization leads to sparse $V$ and $W$ which makes the method suitable for large scale problems.
-Moreover, as shown in Section \ref{sec:rec}, the proposed method also applies to rectangular eigenvalue problems.
+In this paper, we explore numerical methods for solving large-scale singular eigenvalue problems, for which the isolation of the singular part is often not feasible, or may destroy the sparse structure of matrices $A$ and $B$.
+There exist plenty of numerical methods for large-scale regular eigenvalue problem \eqref{eq:GEP}.
+Here, we focus on the shift-and-invert Arnoldi method and its two-sided variant \cite{ruhe83}.
+This method builds a Krylov space of the shift-and-invert matrix $(A-\sigma B)^{-1}B$.
+For the singular generalized eigenvalue problem, there is no $\sigma\in\mathbb{C}$ so that $A-\sigma B$ is invertible.
+The approach consists of applying the shift-and-invert Arnoldi method to a regularized problem such as \eqref{eq:augmented}, or \eqref{eq:projected}, with prescribed (spurious) eigenvalues at infinity, since this is usually an unwanted eigenvalue.